 In Veurne, at the bakery museum, old speculaas moulds are presented in an almost religious fashion.
 Looking at these wooden blocks, they appear to be the negatives to Romanesque sculptures.

 How does it feel to be conserved and showcased when your nature is to be a tool?
-What would it mean to re-use them, to fill those empty molds, to shape something new without altering the matrix, to project what it would be like, to try out recipes and different baking, to learn from it and enjoy the results together?
+What would it mean to re-use them, to fill those empty moulds, to shape something new without altering the matrix, to project what it would be like, to try out recipes and different baking, to learn from it and enjoy the results together?
 What scenes are even depicted?
 We lost part of their meaning, we could dig further, browse the books, ask our grandparents and collectively invent whatever narrative they might hold.

 Clementine Vaultier’s interests, although trained as a ceramist, are in the warm surroundings of the fire rather than the production it engenders.